Neostera/classic/README.md

-Jazzram Website.
+VoxBot Website.

-Jazzram is a multipurpose Discord bot.
+VoxBot is a multipurpose Discord bot.

-Jazzram has many new commands! check it out!
+VoxBot has many new commands! check it out!

 # Try it out!
 Type `,help` to get started.